Charles Collett: 4-cylinder engines

 By 1926, the other railway companies were catching up with the GWR, with designs such as the LNER Pacifics (improved as a result of the GWR/LNER locomotive exchange), SR Lord Nelson class, and the imminent LMS Royal Scot Class.
 Better locomotives were needed not only for faster and heavier trains, but also for to uphold the prestige of the GWR.
 Collett started by testing 6 ft 6 in driving wheels on No 5001 Llandovery Castle.
 When this proved satisfactory, he spread these wheels out under a larger and higher-pressure boiler, and increased the piston stroke to 28 inches, pushing the design to the limit both of the loading gauge and the newly increased axle load.
 Fitting these increased dimensions together required an unusual front bogie, with outside bearings on the front axle but inside bearings on the rear, to clear the inside and outside cylinders respectively.
 Finally, the first loco (or first five) had cylinders bored out to 16 1/4 inches.
 The significance of this small change was that it pushed the calculated tractive effort over 40,000 lbs, as required by Sir Felix Pole, thereby emphasising the locomotive's status as the most powerful passenger locomotive in the country.
 It was named the King class.

 Like the Castle class, the King class was exploited for its publicity value.
 The very first one, No 6000 King George V, was shipped off to America where it led the parade of engines at the Baltimore and Ohio Railroad Centenary Exhibition, and whence it returned carrying a commemorative bell on its front buffer beam.
 The King class remained the heaviest and most powerful 4-6-0 engine in Britain.
-Stanier paid it the compliment of using its principle dimensions (Boiler pressure, cylinder size and wheel diameter—and therefore tractive effort) in his first design, the 4-6-2 LMS Princess Royal Class.
+Stanier paid it the compliment of using its principal dimensions (Boiler pressure, cylinder size and wheel diameter—and therefore tractive effort) in his first design, the 4-6-2 LMS Princess Royal Class.

 However, while it has been described as Collett's masterpiece, the suggestion has also been made that it was largely the responsibility of Hawksworth, Collett's eventual successor, who was then Chief Draughtsman.